hyungccho/hyungccho.github.io/_posts/blog/2015-09-06-knock-knock.md

 prc = Proc.new { |element| puts element }
 {% endhighlight %}

 The proc, *is* the block.
-When try to create a proc without a block, we get an error.
+When we try to create a proc without a block, we get an error.

 {% highlight ruby %}
 prc = Proc.new